 During Covid-19 pandemic the learning was changed from traditional classroom to online and home-based learning.
 Schools were closed.
 So, teachers used digital tools like Zoom, Google platform for classroom activities.
 Students learn from home by using mobiles, computers and TVs.
 Parents helped children in managing studies and provided emotional support [9].
 Learning became flexible, digital and mostly self-directed.
 Many students face problems due to poor internet and lack of personal interaction.

-1.5 Need for the Study
+1.5 Current Study

 The 10th class is a very important stage in students' academic life because their performance in public examinations influences their future education.
 During this stage, students experience high academic pressure, which may lead to academic stress and affect their mental health, learning ability, and academic performance.
 The COVID-19 pandemic disrupted regular classroom learning and created additional challenges such as online classes, lack of digital devices, poor internet connectivity, and limited academic support, especially for students studying in Public Secondary schools in rural areas.
 These difficulties may have increased their levels of academic stress.
 There is limited research on academic stress among 10th class students of Public Secondary schools during the COVID-19 pandemic in Chittoor District.
 Therefore, the present study is necessary to understand the level of academic stress and the factors influencing it.
 The findings of the study will help teachers and parents develop effective measures to reduce academic stress and improve students' academic and emotional well-being.